VictorTeoh/SystemsProj-N/README.md

 	Inputs:  char **args
 	Returns: none

-	Redirect stdout from one command to stdin of the next
+	Redirect stdout from precedeing command to stdin of the next command
 	====================*/

 	/*======== void run_command ( char * ) ==========